There are no

-There are no Paleontology undergraduate degrees.
-A B.S. in Paleontology is exactly that – BS, or bullshit.
+Paleontology undergraduate degrees.
+A B.S. in Paleontology is exactly that - BS,

 See, paleontology is an incredibly broad and interdisciplinary field.
 We cover the study of life from its beginnings until now, an incredible swath of time and lifeforms.
 We are, as they say, a bit of a know it all!